-The first Robin Hood action figure was produced by the Mego Corp. in 1975.
+The first Robin action figure was produced by the Mego Corp in 1975.

-Despite Robin Hoods popularity in movies and on the TV there has been very little merchandising and the next line of figures wasn't produce until 15 years later by Kenner Toys.in 1991.
+Despite Robin Hoods popularity not only in folklore but also in movies and on the TV there has been surprisingly little merchandising and in particular action figures.

 As well as the four figures known to exist, i.e. Robin Hood, Little John, Friar Tuck and Will Scarlet, it is rumored that a Maid Marion and Sheriff of Nottingham were released as part of a European exclusive Nottingham Castle playset , but neither the playset or figures have ever been seen.

-The Robin Hood figure is thought to be based on the Errol Flynne version of the character and the Will Scarlett figure uses the head sculpt from the Galahad and Zorro figures.
+The Robin action figure is thought to be based on the Errol Flynne version of the character and the Will Scarlett figure uses the head sculpt from the Galahad and Zorro figures.

 The figures were packaged in window boxes that were popular at the time and allowed customers to see the figures before purchasing them.

-The most common of these figures is the Friar Tuck figure and Robin Hood features both the Type 1 and Type 2 bodies, with the Type 1 body being the most common and the rarest and most valuable of the four is the Will Scarlet figure, which was produced in much lower quantities than the others.
+The most common of these figures is the Friar Tuck figure and the Robin action figure features both the Type 1 and Type 2 bodies, with the Type 1 body being the most common and the rarest and most valuable of the four is the Will Scarlet figure, which was produced in much lower quantities than the others.

 The prices of these figures can vary considerably depending on their condition, whether boxed or loose and whether all the accessories are available.

 The figures weren’t popular in the States so were discontinued after their first production line, however other foreign distributors continued to sell them, such as Marks in the UK, Baravelli in Italy and Toltoys in Australia, who simply added their logo to the front of the box.
 Most of these foreign figures were produced on the type 2 Mego bodies.